MaameAbaArhin/Employee-Management-System-SQL-Project-/README.md

 ## 📌 Project Overview
-The **Employee Management System** is a SQL-based project designed to manage employee information, track attendance, and handle payroll processes.
+The **Employee Management System** is an SQL-based project designed to manage employee information, track attendance, and handle payroll processes.
 It demonstrates practical database management skills including **DDL, DML, triggers, stored procedures, and views** in SQL Server.